-- NC State University employee whose primary appointment is as EPA or SPA non-faculty who has the qualifications for rank.
+- NC State University employee whose primary appointment is as EHRA or SPA non-faculty who has the qualifications for rank.

 - A person employed primarily outside the university who provides academic service to the university (such as teaching, service on doctoral committees, or an advisory role).
 Faculty from other universities will generally be given adjunct titles at the same rank they hold at their home institutions; adjunct appointments may be made to others whose degrees or professional credentials qualify them for appointment at an appropriate non-tenure track professorial rank.